BestCrypt Volume Encryption's main window

-shows all the volumes on fixed, removable and floppy disks supported
+displays all of the volumes on fixed, removable and floppy disks supported

 Volume Pane shows the following information about every volume (from left to right

 - Icon corresponding to the volume in standard

 My Computer program

 - Status of the volume, that can be one of the following:

 - Encrypted and Mounted The volume is encrypted and opened for access.